Denby: History

-The settlement was listed in the Domesday Book of 1086 as Denebi.
+The settlement was listed in the Domesday Book of 1086 as Denebi, with eight households.
 By 1334, it was a market town and held an annual fair in September.
 For over two centuries, ironstone and clay were being mined; coal mining started in the 1200s.
 Royal astronomer John Flamsteed (1646–1719) was born in Denby.

 In 1806, William Bourne leased the clay bed that had been discovered while a road was being built.
 Three years later, the family began manufacturing salt-glazed pottery under the Bourne name, with son Joseph running the operation.
-By the Second World War Denby had switched to producing tableware as well as industrial parts.
+By the time of the Second World War, Denby had switched to producing tableware as well as industrial parts.
 Brown was the primary colour but the company shifted toward more attractive colours after the war.
 Ownership of the company remained with the family until 1942; after several owners, Denby was acquired by a consortium that was funded by Valco Capital Partners.
 The enterprise continues today as the Denby Pottery Company.